oappi/AWSRoleSwitcher/Docs/1passwordHowto.md

 ### Connecting with 1password

 Open add, select "connect" and "Connect via 1password".
 Note that you have to have 1password cliv2 installed as it will be used to issue commands towards 1password.
 You should have logged in with it at least once to provide MFA.
-If you don't have organizational account your domain is "my", otherwise domain is that has been assinged to your company.
+If you don't have organizational account your domain is "my", otherwise domain is that has been assigned to your company.
 AWS login item name is name of entry in your 1password.
 Basically  1password Password is your password for 1password.
 These items allows app to issue command and request items content from 1password.

-1password is kinda cool with this app as you do not have to have configurations on your local device to be able to connect your AWS accounts and only required short time credentials are stored to credential file.
-This means that as long as you have required apps installed, you can switch PC:s really easily.
-In addition, accesskey rotation has safeguards of failed rotation as old AWS key wont be deleted until key has been successfully stored in 1password.
+Now you do not have to have configurations on your local device to be able to connect your AWS accounts and only required short time credentials are stored to credential file.
+This means that as long as you have required apps installed, you can switch PC:s easily.
+In addition, accesskey rotation is enabled by the app.

 ## Note worthy things
-Techically speaking, you dont need username & password anymore.
-So, if you want, you can disable console access if you only plan to use this app for logining to AWS console.
+Technically speaking, you don't need username & password anymore.
+So, you can disable console access if you only plan to use this app for logging to AWS console.
 In reality it is always nice to have failsafe if your accesskeys stop working, but in some organizations someone might complain if you have console access that is not used.
 Method which this app opens console access to browser is counted as CLI access.